 If you need to print the website, export the website into pdf using the export button located at the website's right margin among page tools.
 You may also use the browser's print function (works fine in Firefox, Chrome, and IE as far as I know).
 This will print the current page without buttons/links and stuff around.

 If you need to get to previous pages, you can find them in Trace line in the website header.
 There is also a useful button Backlinks in the right vertical menu, which shows the other available wiki pages which link to the currently opened page.

 Not important (or too much detail) information is sometimes provided as a footnote, with a link in a text which looks like this:1).
 By hovering the mouse over it, you can see its content without clicking on it.
 By clicking on it, you get down the page, and if you want to get back to the original place, click again on the [number] in front of the footnote.

-In the beginning, I was writing this website in Czech, since I used it as a teaching material for my class taught at Masaryk University, Brno, Czech Republic.
+Years ago, I was writing this website in Czech, since I used it as teaching materials for my class taught at Masaryk University, Brno, Czech Republic.
 Eventually, I made it bilingual to make it useful also to international students in the class.
-For some time I kept updating both Czech and English version of it, but I am no longer able to do it; the Czech version started to lag behind the English one, including outdated and not functional scripts and links.
-I decided to send the Czech version into the museum of out-of-date websites; now all links to the original Czech version redirect directly to their English equivalents, without any redirection message.
+I kept updating both Czech and English versions of it, but I am no longer able to do that; the Czech version started to lag behind the English one, including outdated and not functional scripts and links.
+I decided to send the Czech version to the museum of out-of-date websites; now all links to the original Czech version redirect directly to their English equivalents, without any redirection message.
 Sorry for the inconvenience if that bothers you.